 Q-switched and Picosecond Lasers are the treatment of choice for most brown spots

-Laser treatment is still the option that offers the most effective results.
-In this safe procedure, the patient wears protective glasses while a laser beam is directed through a handled stylus to the problem area.
-The laser's energy destroys the excess pigment (spots), resulting in the growth of a new, unblemished layer of skin.
-Following treatment, the skin must absolutely be protected from the sun.
+Laser treatment is the current option that offers the most effective results.
+In this safe procedure, the patient wears protective glasses while a laser beam is directed through a handheld stylus to the problem area.
+The laser’s energy destroys the excess pigment (spots), resulting in a new, unblemished layer of skin.
+Following treatment, the skin must be protected from the sun.
 Healing generally takes about a week.